BarbaraStanley/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 14 a script that displa lines containing the pattern ROOT from the passwd file Task 15 a script that displays lines containing the pattern BIN in the passwd file Task 16 a script that displays lines containing the pattern ROOT and 3 lines after them in the passwd file
+Task 14 a script that displa lines containing the pattern ROOT from the passwd file Task 15 a script that displays lines containing the pattern BIN in the passwd file Task 16 a script that displays lines containing the pattern ROOT and 3 lines after them in the passwd file Task 17 a script that displays all the lines in the passwd file that do not contain the pattern BIN